espressif/esp-dev-kits/docs/en/esp32s3/esp32-s3-lcd-ev-board/user_guide_v1.4.rst

    * - USB-to-UART Port
      - Provides power to the entire system (choose either USB-to-USB or USB-to-UART port).
 It is recommended to use at least a 5V/2A power adapter to ensure stable power supply.
 Used for serial communication between the PC side and the ESP32-S3-WROOM-1 module.
    * - Left Microphone
-     - On-board microphone, connected to ADC.
+     - On-board microphone, connected to Audio ADC Chip.
    * - Right Microphone
-     - On-board microphone, connected to ADC.
+     - On-board microphone, connected to Audio ADC Chip.
    * - Audio ADC Chip
-     - `ES7210 <http://www.everest-semi.com/pdf/ES7210%20PB.pdf>` is a high performance, low power 4-channel audio ADC for applications of microphone arrays.
+     - `ES7210 <http://www.everest-semi.com/pdf/ES7210%20PB.pdf>`_ is a high performance, low power 4-channel audio ADC for applications of microphone arrays.
 Featuring Acoustic Echo Cancellation (AEC), it is an ideal choice for music and voice applications.
    * - USB-to-UART Bridge Controller
      - CP2102N, the single-chip USB-to-UART bridge controller, provides up to 3 Mbps connection for software download and debugging.
    * - Audio Codec Chip